timlau/yumex-ng/README.md

 # Yum Extender (NextGen)

-This is repository contains the first steps to create a future yum extender with a more modern look & feel using gtk4/libadwaita etc.
+This is repository contains the next generation of yum extender with a more modern look & feel using gtk4/libadwaita etc.

 Follow news on the development on